evilsocket/opensnitch/.github/ISSUE_TEMPLATE/bug_report.md

  - Launch it from a terminal and reproduce the issue.
  - Post the errors logged to the terminal.

-If the daemon doesn't start:
+If the daemon doesn't start or doesn't intercept connections:
+ - Run `opensnitchd -check-requirements` to see if your kernel is compatible.
  - Post last 15 lines of the log file `/var/log/opensnitchd.log`
  - Or launch it from a terminal as root (`# /usr/bin/opensnitchd -rules-path /etc/opensnitchd/rules`) and post the errors logged to the terminal.